Budaun

 Budaun (romanised: Badāʾūn or Badāyūn, /hi/) is a medieval city and headquarters of Budaun district, in the Indian state of Uttar Pradesh.
 It is located about a mile east of the Sot river, and 27 km north of the Ganges, in the Rohilkhand region of Uttar Pradesh.
-According to the 2011 census, it has a population of 159,221, which is projected to be 161,555 at present.
+According to the 2011 census, Budaun has a population of 159,221, which is projected to be 161,555 at present.
 Budaun rose to historical importance as the capital of the Delhi Sultanate for four years from 1210 CE to 1214 CE during the reign of Sultan Iltutmish.
 It was the most important post of Northern Frontier during Mughal reign.
 Budaun is a big market, historically famous and religiously important city.
 Budaun is 230 km south-east of New Delhi and 245 km north-west of Lucknow, both taking about 6 hours by road.

 Etymology and archaeology

 Prof. Goti John referred this city was named Bedamooth in an ancient inscription based on stone scripts at the Lucknow Museum.
 Later this region was called Panchala.
 According to the lines on stone scripts there was a village Bhadaunlak near the city.
 The Muslim historian Roz Khan Lodhi said that Ashoka The Great built a Buddh Vihar and Quila; he named it BuddhMau (Budaun Fort).
 According to George Smith, Budaun was named after the prince Budh.